Asset classes are the building blocks of your investment portfolio. In this chapter, we will explore the seven most important asset classes.

 Real estate is the most popular and one of the largest asset classes to invest in.
 This asset class includes real properties that are based upon the land.
 They include any improvements that have been made on top of this land.
 These include man-made improvements, like buildings or infrastructure, or natural improvements, like planting trees.

-The most common types of real estate:
+The most common types of real estate are:

 There are two ways to make money with real estate.
 First, you can receive a regular monthly income in the form of rental income.
 Second, you can increase the value of your property and sell it at a higher price than you bought it.

 Unlike other investments, which only serve the purpose of making money, you can also purchase real estate and use it for yourself instead of renting out real estate.